nauam/Courses/docs/manual/document-format-reference/aclpolicy-v10.md

 ## Upgrading

-Note: The XML format from QW Control 1.3 and earlier is no longer supported.
+Note: The XML format from Rundeck 1.3 and earlier is no longer supported.
 As well, the YAML format from 1.2 is now only partially supported.

-If you are upgrading from QW Control 1.3 or earlier, you will have to modify your *.aclpolicy files.
+If you are upgrading from Rundeck 1.3 or earlier, you will have to modify your *.aclpolicy files.

 If you have XML formatted files, you will need to remove and replace them with